Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Safety and proper layering are key to using lime in chicken coop areas effectively and risk-free.

-3. Remove All Soiled Litter: Shovel and scrape out all old bedding and manure.
+Step 3 – Remove All Soiled Litter: Shovel and scrape out all old bedding and manure.
 The lime should be applied to the bare floor (wood, dirt, or concrete).
+According to the Country Living Experience video, “You want to make sure you’re knocking down all of the poop that gathers on the roosting bars over time and those are the places where your mites and lice are really going to congregate.”

-6. Deep Bedding Layer: Cover the lime completely with a fresh, deep layer of bedding.
+Step 6 – Deep Bedding Layer: Cover the lime completely with a fresh, deep layer of bedding.
 You should aim for 4 to 6 inches of clean pine shavings, chopped straw, or hemp bedding.
 When finished, absolutely no white lime should be visible.
+For bedding comparisons, see our guide on hemp vs straw vs sand chicken bedding.

 Lime for Chicken Runs and Outdoor Areas